interlegis/il-charts/charts/zabbix-agent/README.md

 # Zabbix Agent Helm Chart

-This helm chart provides Zabbix Agent as a DaemonSet for all your Kubernetes hosts.
+This Helm chart provides Zabbix Agent as a DaemonSet for all your Kubernetes hosts.

 ## Default Values